xfei3/flashPoc/README.md

 # flashPoc
-POC for using flash to bypass content-type check.
+POC for using flash to bypass content-type check. or send CORS request.
 This repo contains some POC code.
 Main actionscript code is from internet.
 I just improved it a little bit.